 - DE-German

 - EN-English

 - ES-Spanish

 - FR-French

 - IT-Italian

 - JA-Japanese

 - KO-Korean

 - PL-Polish

-- ZH-Chinese (Traditional)

-- ZH-CN-Chinese (Simplified)
+- ZH-Chinese (Traditional) - ZH-CN-Chinese (Simplified)

-To view Pulse catalog files on macOS endpoint, use Finder to display the package contents of the Pulse application.
+To view Pulse Client catalog files on macOS endpoint, use Finder to display the package contents of the Pulse Client application.

-- Introducing Pulse Secure Client
+- "Introducing Pulse Secure Desktop Client"

-- Pulse Secure Client Log Files
+- "Pulse Client Log Files"

-- Customizing Pulse Secure Client Overview
+- "Customizing Pulse Secure Desktop Client Overview"

-Pulse Secure Client Log Files
+Pulse Client Log Files

-The Pulse Secure client writes information to Pulse log files on Windows and Apple OS X endpoints.
-If you need to investigate a problem with Pulse connectivity on a Pulse client endpoint, you can instruct the user to save the client logs and e-mail them to you.
+Pulse Client writes information to log files on Windows and Apple OS X endpoints.
+If you need to investigate a problem with connectivity on a Pulse Client endpoint, you can instruct the user to save the client logs and e-mail them to you.

-The user saves logging information by opening Pulse and then clicking File > Logs > Save As.
+The user saves logging information by opening Pulse Client and then clicking File > Logs > Save As.
 All relevant log files are added to a single file, LogsAndDiagnostics.zip.
 The user saves the .zip file and then makes it available to you.

-Pulse maintains its own log files on all supported platforms.
-On Windows clients, the Pulse client also logs its major operational events into Windows Event Log.
-Network administrators can review the Pulse event log to help troubleshoot problems.
-Table 7 lists the Pulse messages that can appear in the Windows event log.
+Pulse Client maintains its own log files on all supported platforms.
+On Windows, Pulse Client also logs its major operational events into Windows Event Log.
+Network administrators can review the Pulse Client event log to help troubleshoot problems.
+Table 8 lists the Pulse Client messages that can appear in the Windows event log.

-To view the Pulse messages:
+To view the Pulse Client messages: